 Roles within the Hive

-A bee colony is a complex social structure that relies on the cooperation of its members.
+A bee colony is a complex social structure often called a super-organism that relies on the cooperation of all its members.
 Each bee has a specific role within the hive, and these roles can change as the bee ages.
-The queen bee is responsible for laying eggs, and her pheromones help regulate the behaviour of the other bees.
-Worker bees are female bees that do most of the work within the hive, such as gathering nectar and pollen, caring for the young, and building the honeycomb.
-Drones are male bees that mate with the queen and do not have stingers.
+The queen bee is responsible for laying all the eggs, and her pheromones help regulate the behaviour of the other bees.
+The pheromones from the Queen bee also inhibit the ability of her fellow female workers to want to lay eggs themselves.
+Worker bees are also female bees that do most of the work within the hive, such as gathering nectar and pollen, caring for the young, cleaning, guarding and building the honeycomb.

 The Process of Making Honey